-Shipa relies on the default BusyBody node-container to monitor containers on each node and report back which containers are unavailable or that have had their address changed by Docker restarting them.
+Shipa relies on the default BusyBody node-container to monitor containers on each node and report back which containers are unavailable or have had their address changed by Docker restarting them.
 The Shipa provisioner is then responsible for rescheduling those containers on new nodes.

 When units are scheduled on nodes, those application containers receive high availability prioritization.
 Shipa creates each new container on the node with the fewest containers from the application.
-If there are multiple nodes with no containers from the application being scheduled, Shipa creates new containers on nodes that have different metadata from those that already exist.
+If there are multiple nodes with no containers from the application being scheduled, Shipa creates new containers on nodes with different metadata from those that already exist.

-Scheduling is controlled exclusively by Kubernetes, for each application/process and Shipa creates a Deployment controller.
+Scheduling is controlled exclusively by Kubernetes for each application/process, and Shipa creates a Deployment controller.
 Changes to the application like adding and removing units are executed by updating the Deployment with rolling update configured using the Kubernetes API.
 Node containers are created using the DaemonSets.

 A Service controller is created for every Deployment, allowing for direct communication between services without the need to go through a Shipa router.

-- Kubernetes 1.10.x to 1.17.x
+- Kubernetes 1.14.x to 1.19.x

 Updated a day ago